opral/monorepo/content/blog/inlang-refactor.md

 # Refactoring Inlang: Elevating Localization to New Heights

 The world of software development is constantly evolving, and so is Inlang.
 Over the last couple of months we talked to you, our early users, very carefully – and you told us about your challenges with i18n & globalization.
 And we heard you!
 We're thrilled to introduce the Inlang refactor, a major milestone in our journey towards making localization simpler, more powerful, and more accessible than ever before.
-In this blog post, we'll take a deep dive into the exciting changes and enhancements that Inlang 2.0 brings to the table.
+In this blog post, we'll take a deep dive into the exciting changes and enhancements that the new Inlang architecture brings to the table.

 ## **Revamped Architecture: More Customizable, More Reactive**